-While we recognise the benefits of this information will accrue equally to properties across the Region, we consider it will be too burdensome to low value properties to fund this activity from the UAGC.
-Therefore, this activity will be funded from EQCV.
+As we consider the benefits of this advice will accrue equally to properties across the Region, this activity could be funded by way of the Uniform Annual General Charge (UAGC).
+Such a charge will be efficient and transparent to property owners.
+However, given the other targeted Uniform Annual Charges within this policy we consider it would be too burdensome to low value properties to fund this activity from the UAGC.
+We therefore suggest this activity be funded from the General Rate.